Patechoc/parse-LSDALTON/README.md

     ├── ...
     └── test_compare_LSDALTON_outputs.py
 ```

+## Dependencies
+This code is using other module/libraries.
+- RMS Deviation between 2 geometries: https://github.com/charnley/rmsd
+- Conversion from cartesian to various formats (.pdb, .gzmat, .mol2): Openbabel

 ## Testing the code
 ### using the standard Python unit testing framework ([PyUnit](https://docs.python.org/2/library/unittest.html))
 You can just run the tests like so: